RX-78GP02A/DSA-Module/Binary Trees/binaryTrees.md

 2. Remove the root
 Show how the above trees would look like if you deleted the root of each tree.
 (Draw the trees, no coding needed here.)

+3. Create a BST class
+Walk through the binary search tree code in the curriculum and understand it well.
+Then write a BinarySearchTree class with its core functions (insert(), remove(), find()) from scratch.